-- (i) Definition of "Advertisement."
+(i) Definition of "Advertisement."
 For purposes of this rule, the term "advertisement" means any material (other than listings of offerings) published or used in any electronic or other public media, or any written or electronic promotional literature distributed or made generally available to customers or the public, including any notice, circular, report, market letter, form letter, telemarketing script, seminar text, press release concerning the products or services of the broker, dealer or municipal securities dealer, or reprint, or any excerpt of the foregoing or of a published article.
-The term does not apply to preliminary official statements or official statements, but does apply to abstracts or summaries of official statements, offering circulars and other such similar documents prepared by brokers, dealers or municipal securities dealers. - (ii) Definition of "Form Letter."
-For purposes of this rule, the term "form letter" means any written letter or electronic mail message distributed to 25 or more persons within any period of 90 consecutive days. - (iii) General Standard for Advertisements.
-Subject to the further requirements of this rule relating to professional advertisements and product advertisements, no broker, dealer or municipal securities dealer shall publish or disseminate, or cause to be published or disseminated, any advertisement relating to municipal securities that such broker, dealer or municipal securities dealer knows or has reason to know is materially false or misleading.
+The term does not apply to preliminary official statements, but does apply to abstracts or summaries of the foregoing and other such similar documents prepared by brokers, dealers or municipal securities dealers.

+(ii) Definition of "Form Letter."
+For purposes of this rule, the term "form letter" means any written letter or electronic mail message distributed to more than 25 persons within any period of 90 consecutive days.

+(iii) Content Standards.